rvega/Fan-Control-Daemon/README.md

 --------------------

 Install with
-   make install
+   sudo make install

-It actually copies mbpfan to /usr/sbin,
+It actually copies mbpfan to /usr/sbin.

+An init file suitable for /lib/lsb/init-functions (Debian & Ubuntu fur sure) Is located in the main folder of the source files.
+It is called mbpfan.init.
+Rename it to mbpfan, give it execution permissions (chmod +x mbpfan) and move it to /etc/init.d
+Then, add it to the default runlevels with sudo update-rc.d mbpfan defaults (Ubuntu example)

 Run Instructions
 ---------------------

-Run with
+If not installed, run with
 sudo bin/mbpfan

+If installed, manually run with sudo mbpfan

+If installed and using the init file, run with (Ubuntu example) sudo service mbpfan start

 License